newbery/alert-simulation/SETUP_FRONTEND.md

 This runs the application in "development mode".
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-You can open the app manually in multiple web browser windows but the behavior in that case will likely be unpredictable as multiple sessions are not supported.

 The page will reload if you make edits.
 You will also see any lint errors in the console.